If you have been injured at work or contracted an illness at work, you may be entitled to compensation.

 Importantly, communicate regularly with your independent medical practitioners (that is doctors you chose, not those that the insurer/employer has chosen for you).

-Your weekly payments depend on how bad your injury is and the length of time off work.
+If you are a worker covered by NSW legislation your weekly payments depend on how bad your injury is and the length of time off work.
 It is calculated as a percentage of your pre-injury average weekly earnings, usually based as an average of the twelve months before your injury.
+Weekly payments for exempt workers and Comcare workers are calculated differently.

 During the first 13 weeks, the amount of your weekly payments are based on whichever is less: